YABOIpy/Go-Joiner/README.md

 ```
 1. put Tokens in tokens.txt
-2. if not using proxies leave proxies.txt blank
-3. run the joiner or if you dont want to install GO use the Releases
+2. run the joiner or if you dont want to install GO use the Releases
-4. Enjoy
+3. Enjoy

 ```